Amplitude and Intensity

 The amplitude of a wave is related to the amount of energy it carries.
 A high amplitude wave carries a large amount of energy; a low amplitude wave carries a small amount of energy.
-The average amount of energy passing through a unit area per unit of time in a specified direction is called the intensity of the wave.
-As the amplitude of the sound wave increases, the intensity of the sound increases.
+Amplitude and intensity are related, but not the same.
+The intensity of a sound wave is defined as the energy transmitted through a unit area, per unit time, in the direction in which the sound wave is traveling; it is a vector quantity having both a magnitude and direction.
+Energy in a sound wave is comprised of both the pressure component and the particle velocity component (see Science > Advanced Topics > What is intensity?).
 Sounds with higher intensities are perceived to be louder.
 Relative sound intensities are often given in units named decibels (dB).

 Additional Links on DOSITS